Generic Name: Insulin Degludec and Liraglutide (IN su lin de GLOO dek & lir a GLOO tide)

 - Do not share pen or cartridge devices with another person even if the needle has been changed.
 Sharing these devices may pass infections from one person to another.
 This includes infections you may not know you have.

-- A very bad and sometimes deadly pancreas problem (pancreatitis) has happened with Xultophy (insulin degludec and liraglutide).
-Talk with your doctor.
+- Severe and sometimes deadly pancreas problem (pancreatitis) has happened with Xultophy (insulin degludec and liraglutide).
+If you have questions, talk with the doctor.